hack-the-crisis-web/htc-web/src/content/tracklists/economy.md

       use the existing situation to offer a different kind and innovative service, that usually is not their core business.
 Read more about the challenge here:
+  - title: Preventing a dramatic drop in youth employment rates after COVID-19
+    logo: /img/ee.jpg
+    logoTitle: by Estonianian Social Insurance Board
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      After the economic crisis of 2008, there was a dramatic rise in young people's (16-26 years old) unemployment rates.
+We should be better prepared to deal with possible similar consequences after COVID-19.
+We are looking for a proactive solution to manage possible risks rising from the economic repercussions of the virus.
+In addition, the solution could support the community by linking the unemployed youth and community problems/shortcomings.
 widgetCode: >-
   <div class='embedsocial-hashtag'
   data-ref="91d6d1f115cd637b0006de3a42b306a5bea286f3"